- April 21, 2014

 Sentinel is an interactive audio tower defense game.
 It mixes strategic game play with a dynamic music system.
 The game takes place on a sequencer-like grid.
 As you add defenses, collect resources and destroy enemies, musical elements are triggered in time to the music.
 Fight through 31 levels to clear the virus from the system.

-- The game features a unique integration of music with gameplay, where tower actions and enemy movements sync to the beat, creating an engaging audio-visual experience.
+- The game features a unique integration of music with gameplay, where tower actions and enemy movements sync with the soundtrack, creating an engaging audio-visual experience.

 - The game suffers from a lack of intuitive controls and documentation, making it difficult for players to understand mechanics and effectively manage their towers.